All details are based on the 2022 Boston Marathon.

 The marathon.
 Where do I start?
 It was the most amazing experience.
 We were treated like royalty wherever we went in Boston.
 Everyone thanked us for coming to Boston and thanked us for running.
 It was very cold a few days before but on the day perfect (for me who hates cold).
 The crowd was enormous both sides of the road the whole 42k course probably dozens deep in most places all shouting and cheering.
 The Travelling Fit shirts were perfect.
 Many called out "go Australia" or "ozzie ozzie ozzie" or by our names.
 More importantly it was a very comfortable shirt to wear so congrats to those involved.
 I would not have missed it for the world.

 Thanks so much for organising everything in such a professional way & excellent service and for giving me the opportunity to compete & complete such a great event as the Boston Marathon.

+Qualifying standards for the 126th Boston Marathon can be found by clicking here.
 Proof of qualification must accompany the application.
 Participants must be 18 years or older on race day.

 NOTE: The B.A.A. accepts net times from electronic scoring systems.